rwoldford/glyphs/README.md

 An R package for creating glyphs for use in visualization by Jack (Jiahua) Liu and Wayne Oldford

-Any plot produced by the graphics package or the grid package can be turned into a glyph for Includes methods for space-filling glyphs for :
+Any plot produced by the graphics package or the grid package can be turned into a glyph.

+Includes methods for space-filling glyphs for:

 - Hilbert-Peano curves
 - Morton curves